-The 70% rule says that an investor should pay no more than 70% of a property's after repair value (ARV).
+The 70% rule says that an investor should spend no more than 70% of a property's After Repair Value (ARV) on a property.

 This includes the price you pay for the property itself as well as any estimated repair costs.

 ARV is the estimate of a property’s value after all repairs and upgrades are completed.
-It calculates the margin between a property's present day value, and the property's value once it's been renovated.
+It calculates the margin between a property's present day value, and the property's value once it has been renovated.

 70% rule quick example